Swap-File/gst-context-share/README.md

 I put my rendering engine in the gstreamer idle loop and let it sync to my refresh rate (60hz), while the gstreamer video rate was less (20hz).

 I may clean it up at some point in the future, but given the lack of example code online I figured it was best to share this sooner rather than later.

+This was tested on the Raspberry Pi 3 running Raspbian Stretch Lite with minimal X installed.